jbosstools/jbosstools-devdoc/building/target_platforms/target_platforms_releases.md

     =====
     Beta1 is what JBoss Tools 4.1.0.CR1 will use.

-    All jobs in jenkins for *branch* have been updated to use TP 4.30.5.CR1.
+    All jobs in jenkins for branch jbosstools-4.1.x have been updated to use TP 4.30.5.CR1.
-    Parent pom 4.1.0.CR1 for *branch* has been updated to use TP 4.30.5.CR1.
+    Parent pom 4.1.0.CR1 for branch jbosstools-4.1.x has been updated to use TP 4.30.5.CR1.

     All jobs in jenkins for *master* have been updated to use TP 4.30.5.CR2-SNAPSHOT.
     Parent pom 4.2.0.Alpha1-SNAPSHOT for *master* has been updated to use TP 4.30.5.CR2-SNAPSHOT.